Would you buy a rental property sight unseen?

 7 Tips for Buying Turnkey Properties Sight Unseen

 As you can see from my example above, buying property sight unseen can be really dangerous.
 This is why you MUST do your own due diligence.
 Never trust.
 Always verify.
-The following are 7 tips to help you buy turnkey properties without seeing them first.
+The following are seven tips to help you buy turnkey properties without seeing them first.

 Tip #2 – Get FULL Inspections Completed by a 3rd Party

-Before purchasing a property, it’s essential to order a full third party inspection to verify that the property meets or exceeds your expectations.
+Before purchasing a property, it’s essential to order a full third-party inspection to verify that the property meets or exceeds your expectations.

 Getting the property inspected by a professional eliminates the need to see it in person.
 Most of us probably don’t know what we’re looking for anyway.
-A full inspection will make buying properties sight unseen easier and provide a greater peace of mind.
+A full inspection will make buying properties sight unseen easier and provide greater peace of mind.

 investment property loansWhat do lenders charge for a rental property mortgage?
 What credit scores and down payments do they require?